Neither Consent nor Property: A Policy Lab for Data Law: Literature review

-Current scholarship on data and privacy law largely remains grounded in traditional doctrinal approaches focused on legal interpretation and regulatory analysis.
-Most studies addressing these issues rely primarily on qualitative description and speculative reasoning, with limited engagement with theories and methods from decision science or computational modeling.
-To date, few works have examined the decision-making mechanisms and market behaviors of data sellers and buyers within the framework of computational social science—particularly through the use of agent-based modeling and simulation—to explore how legal rules interact with market dynamics.
-Although recent years have witnessed a gradual rise in quantitative research within interdisciplinary law and economics and empirical legal studies journals, mainstream quantitative analyses continue to rely predominantly on econometric techniques derived from classical statistics \citep{Goldsmith2002empirical,Eisenberg2010els}.
+To date, few works have examined the decision-making mechanisms and market behaviors of data sellers and buyers within the framework of computational social science---particularly through the use of agent-based modeling and simulation---to explore how legal rules interact with market dynamics.
 Some scholars have incorporated theories and methods from evolutionary game theory, social network analysis, and related fields into multi-agent systems to simulate complex social phenomena such as group decision-making \citep{Fernández2023land,Sen2025move}.
 Although this line of research generally lies outside the domain of legal studies, the models and methodologies developed therein provide valuable methodological references for examining law-related behavioral and institutional dynamics.